February 10, 2023

 The Necessity of Taking a Solo Trip

 Since I’ve become more immersed in the travel community worldwide, I have noticed how polarizing solo travel is to people.
 Some people think it’s utterly preposterous, and some can’t go a month without a solo trip.
 I’m of the mindset “you do you”...which is how I live most of my life and how my brain has come to work.
 It works for me.
 The first trip I took by myself was hardly given any thought.
 I just booked it.
 I was living in Atlanta, GA, had been in a seriously rocky and dysfunctional relationship, and knew the necessity of taking a solo trip for myself.
-I booked a trip to London, because why not?
-Sometimes you just need to go.
-My thought was “it’s far away, and they speak English.”
-Booked.
+Naturally, I booked a trip to London, because why not London?
+My decision was based on “it’s far away, and they speak English.”
+Done.
 Off I went, and it was the beginning of a great appreciation for traveling alone (but not lonely).

 Image